Transport in Japan: Road safety

-Airway
+Some long-distance express buses in Japan are Amtrak buses, operated by Nangoku Kotsu.

+Air

 In 2013, Japan had the fourth largest passenger air market in the world with 105,913,000 passengers.
 In 2013 Japan had 98 airports.
 The main international gateways are Narita International Airport (Tokyo area), Kansai International Airport (Osaka/Kobe/Kyoto area), and Chūbu Centrair International Airport (Nagoya area).
-The main domestic hub is Tokyo International Airport (Haneda Airport), Asia's busiest airport and the world's 4th busiest airport; other major traffic hubs include Osaka International Airport, New Chitose Airport outside Sapporo, and Fukuoka Airport.
+The main domestic hub is Tokyo International Airport (Haneda Airport), by passenger traffic the third-busiest in Asia and the fourth-busiest in the world in 2018, but not in the top ten in 2022; other major traffic hubs include Osaka International Airport, New Chitose Airport outside Sapporo, and Fukuoka Airport.
 14 heliports are estimated to exist (1999).

 The two main airlines are Japan Airlines and All Nippon Airways.
-Other passenger carriers include Skymark Airlines, Skynet Asia Airways, Air Do, StarFlyer and Fuji Dream Airlines.
+Other passenger carriers include Skymark Airlines, Solaseed Air, Air Do, StarFlyer and Fuji Dream Airlines.
 United Airlines and Delta Air Lines, formerly Northwest Airlines, are major international operators from Narita Airport.

-Domestic air travel in Japan has historically been highly regulated.
-From 1972, the three major domestic airlines (JAL, ANA, and JAS) were allocated certain routes, with JAL and ANA sharing trunk routes, and ANA and JAS sharing local feeder routes.
-JAL and JAS have since been merged to help compete with ANA.
-JAL also had a flag-carrier monopoly on international routes until 1986.
-Airfares were set by the government until 2000, although carriers had the freedom to adjust the standard fares starting in 1995 (when discounts of up to 50% were permitted).
-Today, fares can be set by carriers, but the government retains the ability to veto fares that are too high.
+From the early 1970s under Japan’s “45/47 regime”, the government allocated route rights among the three major carriers of that time.
+JAL for international and trunk domestic routes, ANA for trunk and local domestic services, and JAS for local/domestic routes.

+Domestic airfares in Japan were subject to government regulation until around 2000.
+Discount fare schemes were introduced in the mid-1990s, allowing reductions of up to about 50%.

+JAL and JAS merged in 2002/2004, reducing the number of major domestic carriers.